 The second most expensive Zip in the region was 02481, which covers Wellesley Hills.
 The median there in 2017 was $1.4 million.
 Wellesley Hills is also the #97 most expensive Zip Code in the nation.
 02481’s rise is thanks to a 9.6% increase in median sale price.
 Such prices placed both 02481 and 02108 among the 100 most expensive in the U.S. according to Property Shark research.

 As the Massachusetts Association of Realtors® reports, price growth has been pushed to its highest levels in eight years due to demand and shortage of homes for sale.
 Prices rose over 5%, while inventory, days on the market, months of supply and new listings all fell.

 Are you curious to see what homes are for sale in these Zip Codes?
 Visit 02108 and 02481.

-Here’s April 2017’s Monthly Indicators report from the Greater Boston Association of Realtors® showing Boston real estate market trends.
+Here’s January 2018’s Monthly Indicators Report from the Greater Boston Association of Realtors® showing Boston real estate market trends.

 Interested In Specific Neighborhood / Area Real Estate Market Trend Data?

 Buying is now cheaper than renting in the US

 The results of the latest Rent vs. Buy Report published by Trulia, shows that homeownership remains cheaper than renting with a traditional 30-year fixed rate mortgage in the 100 largest metro areas in the United States.
 Of course this requires necessary down payment and closing costs.
 If you plan on being in an area (other than for a short period of time) it may be worthwhile to look into buying a home.